 Traditions for Jewish Funerals

-What are the customs and traditions that need to be included for a Jewish funeral?
+What are the customs and traditions that need to be included in a Jewish funeral?
 These are some of the options that you might choose for the event:

 - Time of Burial: According to Jewish law and custom, the body should be buried within 24 hours of passing.
 But, sometimes it doesn’t work to complete the burial at this time.
 So, the arrangements should be made in as short of time as possible.